 Why is it called Toscakaka cake?

-The origin of the name is somewhat unclear and there doesn't seem to be anything definitive, but the most popular believe is that it was named after Puccini's opera, Tosca.
-Where ever the name came from, this is a Swedish classic and hugely popular in the Scandi countries.
+The origin of the name is somewhat unclear and there doesn't seem to be anything definitive, but the most popular belief is that it was named after Puccini's opera, Tosca, which was hugely popular at the Swedish Royal Opera house at the time.
+'Kaka' is the Swedish word for cake.

 Key ingredient notes and substitutions